top of page

 Opportunities and risks of AI

-These technical tools are becoming ever easier to use and can now produce deceptively real “deepfakes” – images, videos or audio with manipulated content of real people and objects in real environments.
-More and more traditional applications such as online shopping or music streaming are also being controlled by AI algorithms in the background.
-In online customer service, for example, people almost always communicate with a chatbot in the first instance.
+These technical tools are becoming ever easier to use and can now produce deceptively real “deepfakes” – images, videos or audio with manipulated content of real people and objects in actually existing environments.
+More traditional applications such as online shopping or music streaming are increasingly controlled by AI algorithms in the background.
+In online customer service, for example, you almost always communicate with a chatbot as the first point of contact.

-The range of possible scenarios about the future of AI could hardly be greater: On the one hand, some are convinced that AI could mean the end of human civilization (e.g. Noah Harari's “AI and the Future of Humanity”).
-On the other hand, there is hope that AI systems are constantly improving and will eventually master all previously unsolvable problems (e.g. Vinod Khsola in his “Global Race in AI”).
+The spectrum of possible scenarios about the future of AI could not be broader: On one side, some are convinced that AI could mean the end of human civilization (e.g. Noah Harari's “AI and the Future of Humanity”).
+On the other hand, there is hope that AI will continuously improve and eventually master all previously unsolvable problems (e.g. Vinod Khsola in his “Global Race in AI”).

-These visions of the future of AI go hand in hand with the rapidly increasing capabilities of such AI systems, right up to the increasingly discussed emergence of “artificial general intelligence” (AGI).
-At such a stage of development, AI could display human-like cognitive abilities and develop creativity and awareness, according to the opinion.
+These visions of the future of AI coincide with the rapidly increasing capabilities of such AI systems, leading to the increasingly discussed emergence of “artificial general intelligence” (AGI).
+From such a developmental stage, an AI could display human-like cognitive abilities while developing creativity and consciousness, according to this view.

-But is the creation of a truly creative, thinking artificial intelligence even possible in principle?
-Technically speaking, we are still at the very beginning of the AI age.
-The Large Language Models behind the big chatbots such as ChatGPT, Perplexity or Claude are not yet capable of constantly acquiring new, up-to-date knowledge.
+But is creating a truly creative, thinking artificial intelligence fundamentally possible?
+Technically speaking, we are still pretty much at the beginning of the AI era.
+The Large Language Models behind major chatbots like ChatGPT, Perplexity or Claude are currently not yet capable of permanently acquiring new, current knowledge.
 At their core, these "Foundation Models" are merely based on a sophisticated prediction of which word is most likely to follow a previous word in a given context.
-They are based on firmly trained fundamentals that require huge amounts of data and energy for initial training and can then be adapted to specific knowledge domains or tasks through “fine-tuning”.
-This means that AI systems are currently still far behind the capabilities of a human brain.
+They are based on firmly trained foundations that require gigantic amounts of data and energy for initial training and can then be adapted to specific knowledge domains or tasks through “fine-tuning”.
+Thus, AI systems currently lag far behind the capabilities of a human brain.

-But what might that look like in the future?
-With the rapid development of increasingly powerful chips, many things are conceivable.
-What could an AI-controlled robot achieve that could process both acoustic and visual information in real time and would also be able to move and interact with its environment?
-In view of the technical implementations that already exist, this thought can make you feel a little queasy.
+But what might the future look like?
+With the rapid development of increasingly powerful chips, much is conceivable.
+What could an AI-controlled robot accomplish that could process both acoustic and visual information in real time while also being able to move and interact with its environment?
+Given existing technical implementations, this thought can somewhat unsettling.

-Let's now look at the topic of "conscious intelligence" from a different perspective.
+Let's now consider the topic of "conscious intelligence" from a different perspective.

 How does consciousness arise?

-This raises an age-old question that has been addressed by many generations of philosophers and scientists: What is human consciousness, or how does it actually come about?
-Without claiming to be able to even begin to explain these big questions, there seems to be a certain degree of agreement on at least one point: It has something to do with the brain.
-Artificial intelligence could be seen as a kind of highly simplified artificial brain, as in both cases there are networks between organic or artificial neurons.
-Now we can ask ourselves what would happen if such a network were to become ever larger and the interconnectedness ever more dense.
-Would this eventually give rise to consciousness?
-Does consciousness arise spontaneously as a consequence of the complexity of a neuronal network?
+An ancient question emerges here, one that many generations of philosophers and scientists have grappled with: What is human consciousness, and how does it actually come about?
+Without claiming to be able to explain these great questions even remotely here – there seems to be some agreement on at least one point: it has something to do with the brain.
+One could now view artificial intelligence as a kind of greatly simplified artificial brain, since in both cases networks exist between organic or artificial neurons.
+Now one can ask what happens when such a network is continuously enlarged and the networking is increasingly densified.
+Would this eventually bring consciousness to life?
+Does consciousness arise spontaneously as a consequence of the complexity of a neural network?

-At least, according to Baha'i doctrines, human consciousness seems to come from another level:
+At least human consciousness seems to stem from another level according to Bahá'í teachings:

 The foremost degree of comprehension in the world of nature is that of the rational soul.
 This power and comprehension is shared in common by all men (...).
 In the creation of God, the rational soul of man encompasses and is distinguished above all other created things: It is by virtue of its nobility and distinction that it encompasses them all.
 Through the power of the rational soul, man can discover the realities of things, comprehend their properties, and penetrate the mysteries of existence.
 All the sciences, branches of learning, arts, inventions, institutions, undertakings, and discoveries have resulted from the comprehension of the rational soul.
 These were once impenetrable secrets, hidden mysteries, and unknown realities, and the rational soul gradually discovered them and brought them out of the invisible plane into the realm of the visible.
 This is the greatest power of comprehension in the world of nature, and the uttermost limit of its flight is to comprehend the realities, signs, and properties of contingent things.